 Carpel Tunnel Syndrome (CTS) is a problem of the median nerve, which runs from the forearm into the hand.
-CTS occurs when the median nerve gets compressed in the carpal tunnel-a narrow tunnel at the wrist-made up of bones and soft tissues, such as nerves, tendons, ligaments, and blood vessels.
+Compression of the median nerve causes carpal tunnel syndrome.
+The compression occurs within the carpal tunnel-a narrow tunnel at the wrist-made up of bones and soft tissues, such as nerves, tendons, ligaments, and blood vessels.
 The compression may result in pain, weakness, and/or numbness in the hand and wrist, which radiates up into the forearm.
 CTS is the most common of the “entrapment neuropathies”-compression or trauma of the body’s nerves in the hands or feet.

 Burning, tingling, itching, and/or numbness in the palm of the hand and thumb, index, and middle fingers are most common.
 Some people with CTS say that their fingers feel useless

 and swollen, even though little or no swelling is apparent.
 Since many people sleep with flexed wrists, the symptoms often first appear while sleeping.
 As symptoms worsen, they may feel tingling during the day.
 In addition, weakened grip strength may make it difficult to form a fist or grasp small objects.
 Some people develop wasting of the muscles at the base of the thumb.
 Some are unable to distinguish hot from cold by touch.

 What causes carpal tunnel syndrome?